WHO WE ARE:

 Rondo Community Land Trust (CLT) serves the City of St. Paul and Suburban Ramsey County.
 Rondo CLT is named after Rondo Avenue, a main commercial corridor that was renamed Concordia Avenue during the construction of Interstate 94.
 The construction dislocated many long-term residents and fractured the predominantly African American Rondo neighborhood.
 The mission of Rondo CLT is to strengthen and preserve communities by providing and advocating for permanently affordable, sustainable housing for families and individuals with low to moderate incomes; to promote the utilization of the land trust model as a method of preserving affordable housing and economic growth and neighborhood stabilization; and support and celebrate cultural diversity by providing affordable business opportunities to increase community economic wealth, property values and jobs.
 We accomplish this by exploring various development methods, remaining flexible in our revitalization approaches, and working within priorities set by the community.

 WHAT WE DO:

 Rondo CLT manages a diverse set of projects, continuously adjusting to market situations and demands.
 All our programs strive to benefit those typically disenfranchised in our community.
-Some of our current major programs include The Selby Milton Victoria Project and Homebuyer Initiated Program (HIP).
+Major programs and initiatives include:

 SELBY MILTON VICTORIA PROJECT